ludwiggj/scala-finance-gadget/README.md

 If the config file lists multiple accounts then each one is processed in parallel via Futures.

+Currently the WebSite Holding Scraper is triggered manually.

 ## WebSite Transaction Scraper ##

-The **WebSiteTransactionScraper** executable is similar to the **WebSiteHoldingScraper**, except that it scrapes and persists the latest transactions for each user.
+The **WebSiteTransactionScraper** is similar to the **WebSiteHoldingScraper**, except that it scrapes and persists the latest transactions for each user.

 The format of the scraped transaction data is shown below: